moamenn1/machine-learning-project/QUICKSTART.md

    ```

    This will:
-   - Augment your dataset to 500 samples per class
+   - Augment your dataset to 800 samples per class
+   - Extract deep learning features using ResNet-18
    - Train both SVM and k-NN models
    - Launch the real-time demo